kitled/demo-fasthtml-picocss/README.md

 ```

 > [!IMPORTANT]
+> - **Friendly warning: there are garbage files** in that repo, lots of drafts & experiments.
+It's a Work-In-Progress!
+(WIP)
-> I haven't been able to deploy this particular app.
-(I've had success with other FastHTML apps, not sure what's up).
+> - I haven't been able to deploy this particular app on my Linode VPS server.
+> I've had success with other FastHTML apps, not sure what's up here.
+> **It "works on my machine", so hopefully on yours too.** I'll redo the core properly if needed eventually.
-It "works on my machine" but my server isn't happy with it; I need to redeploy *blablabla* (and I don't know Python deployment as HTTP apps, I've mostly used Py as scripts on servers in IT/devops, or locally as CLI or PyQt apps for instance).
-I should also look into e.g. Railway I guess (but I'm not sure which template to choose for FastHTML).
+> (I should probably look into e.g. Railway I guess, but I'm not sure which template to choose for FastHTML.)
 >
 > If you can help me solve/learn ASGI Python web apps deployment, feel free to reach out.
 > → in [GH Issues](https://github.com/agenkit/demo-fasthtml-picocss/issues) or on [𝕏](https://x.com/x__kit)

 > [!TIP]
-> Code in `main.py` is discussed in [`/docs/main.md`](https://github.com/agenkit/demo-fasthtml-picocss/blob/main/docs/main.md) — below the big TODO list.
+> The code of `main.py` is discussed in [`/docs/main.md`](https://github.com/agenkit/demo-fasthtml-picocss/blob/main/docs/main.md)

 ## TL;DR

-- **Unfinished**, work in progress.
+- **Unfinished** WIP.
 No ETA.

 - Usage: classic **page search**, <kbd>Ctrl</kbd> ( <kbd>⌘</kbd> ) + <kbd>F</kbd>